tymtravellr/linkify-client/README.md

 ## Running the Application

-To run the application locally, use the following command:
+To run the application, use the following command:

 ```bash
 npm run dev